NPR Bracket, Round 2 Results: Only 16 Stories Remain

 3. The winner of Inauguration vs. March takes on the winner of No. 3 Natural Disasters and Undermining of Democratic Institutions, which breezed in Round 2.

-4. Mueller appears poised to move on again, taking on McCain's Thumbs Down.
+4. Mueller appears poised to move on again, taking on McCain's Thumbs-Down.
 The winner of that match takes on whoever emerges out of what could be a close contest in Travel Ban vs. Charlottesville.

 5. Sexual Harassment Fallout appears to be in a strong position going up against Doug Jones in a contest that pits the story with the widest reach of the year against the top electoral political story of the year.